Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 What will happen during eyelid surgery?

 You will be given local anesthesia to numb the surgery area.
 With local anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.
 You may instead be given general anesthesia to keep you asleep during surgery.
 For entropion repair, your surgeon will make an incision on the outside corner of your eyelid or just below your eyelid.
 For ectropion repair, your surgeon will make an incision on the skin at the outside corner of your eyelid.
-He may instead make an incision in another area of your eyelid.
-He may remove excess tissue from your eyelid.
+Your surgeon may instead make an incision in another area of your eyelid.
+Your surgeon may remove excess tissue from your eyelid.
 This will help to tighten the eyelid so that it moves back to the normal position.
-He will close the incision with stitches.
+The incision will be closed with stitches.

 What will happen after eyelid surgery?